tbrodbeck/timelogging/README.md

 ## Changing the log level
 ### Setting the log level globally
 The functions above set the log level immediately to `logging.INFO`.
-When this is not wanted, you can also import `timeLogLater`, `dayLogLater` to keep the log level at `logging.WARN` at start or set the `startLevel` parameter of the getLog function as you want.
+When this is not wanted, you can also import `timeLogLater`, `dayLogLater` to keep the log level at `logging.WARN` at start or set the `startLevel` parameter of the configLog function as you want.

 Then you can import the functions `startLogging` and `endLogging` to change the log level on the fly.
 ```python